YuelongGuo/floydhub.fast.ai/README.md

 ## Introduction
-This is an examle of how to setup instance on floydhub to run lesson 1 (currently with the sample dataset) of the awesome deep learning course available at http://course.fast.ai/.
+This is an examle of how to setup instance on floydhub to run lesson 1 of the awesome deep learning course available at http://course.fast.ai/.
+This document was revised March 5th 2017 and now works with the full dogscats dataset.

 ## Set up floydhub account and working directory
 First, you'll need a floydhub account and have the floyd CLI installed.
 Follow their online instruction at https://www.floydhub.com/welcome.